 Your OnePlus device should now boot into the system (OS) and rooted with Magisk.
 Now go to the app drawer, open Magisk Manager, and follow the on-screen instructions to perform any additional process, if required.

-Now that your phone is rooted, you can go ahead and mod its software using Magisk Modules.
+Now that you have successfully rooted your OnePlus 6/OnePlus 6T, you may go ahead and modify the phone’s software using Magisk Modules.
 You can also use Magisk Hide to hide root from apps that might detect root and stop working.
 And of course, you can now download and use root-enabled apps like Titanium Backup, Kernel Adiutor, Naptime and more.

 And like I mentioned earlier, rooting through this method allows you to install OTA updates on your phone as well.
 When an update arrives, you can follow the instructions in this guide to install it.

 There you go!
-This was our guide on how to root OnePlus 6/OnePlus 6T using Magisk, without TWRP.
+This was our guide on how to root OnePlus 6 and OnePlus 6T using Magisk, without installing TWRP.
 If you have any questions regarding the rooting procedure, just reach me by commenting below.